How to Season a Cast-Iron Skillet

 Prepping your cast-iron pan "gives your cookware the classic black patina that we all know and love," Kris Stubblefield, a chef at Lodge Cast Iron, says.
 "Seasoning forms a natural, easy-release cooking surface and helps prevent your cookware from rusting."
 The steps are easy to follow, too.
 To season a cast-iron skillet, first preheat the oven to 450 degrees Fahrenheit.
 Wash the skillet with warm, soapy water, and then dry it thoroughly with a lint free cloth or paper towel.
 Stubblefield says to continue by applying a thin layer of cooking oil (he recommends canola oil) to the surface of your cookware (inside and out including the handles).

 One important note: Coating with too much oil could cause your cookware to get sticky.
 We also don't recommend using vegetable oil since this could leave a sticky film on the cast iron.
 Complete the seasoning process by baking your cookware upside down at 450 degrees Fahrenheit in the oven for one hour.
 Let it cool in the oven, then the skillet is ready to use.

-You can maintain the seasoned skillet by making sure it's dried completely after each use.
-When you first obtain your skillet, it's a good idea to use it for cooking bacon, frying in oil, or other techniques involving fat, which helps strengthen the seasoning.
-You will have to occasionally re-season, especially if you use a lot of tomatoes or other acidic foods in the skillet, as they can erode the seasoning.
+Stubblefield explains that the best way to maintain seasoning on a cast-iron skillet is to use the pan regularly: "When oil is heated in cast iron, it bonds with the metal through a process called polymerization, which creates a layer of seasoning," he says.
+You can also sustain the seasoned skillet by making sure it's dried completely after each use.
+When you first obtain your skillet, it's a good idea to use it for cooking bacon and fried eggs, frying in oil, or other techniques involving fat, which helps strengthen the seasoning.
+Over time, you will have to occasionally re-season; especially if you cook acidic foods in the skillet, as they can erode the seasoning.